 Institutional review board statement: In this modeling publicly available register-based ecological study as a population study, all data are available on open data sources like Our World in Data, World Bank, Statistics, OECD Database, and World Population Review.
 We included no private patients and no private data, and everything is clear in the references.
 As the research involves information freely available in the public domain, this study doesn't need to ethics code or institute approval.

-Informed consent statement: As the research involves information freely available in the public domain, this study doesn't need to informed consent.

 Conflict-of-interest statement: All the authors have no financial relationships relevant to this article to disclose.